 How Much Does Bidsketch Cost, Is It Worth It?

 Bidsketch has three pricing levels.
 All levels include analytics, electronic signatures, and the ability to brand your own URL.
-Prices start at $29 per month for their “Freelancer” level, which allows for one user and offers 2GB of storage (for images used in your proposals).
+Prices start at $29 per month for their “Solo” level, which allows for one user and offers 2GB of storage (for images used in your proposals).
 Plans then go up to $79 per month (3 users and more storage) and $149 per month (8 users and even more storage).
 Both of the higher level plans include real-time collaboration and team management – ideal for agencies with multiple team members working on the same proposal.

 In our agency, we only have one or two team members working on a single proposal, so the collaboration and team management is not necessary for us.
 Additionally, having access to the additional storage – while nice – is not a requirement.
 Our proposals are not heavy on graphics or video.

 Bidsketch also offers a $19 per month plan, which they call their Starter Plan, it is limited to 1 user and 25 clients.
 It does not allow for electronic signatures or custom domain.
-I think electronic signatures and custom-branded domains are well worth an additional $10 per month to upgrade to Freelancer.
+I think electronic signatures and custom-branded domains are well worth an additional $10 per month to upgrade to Solo.
 The ability for your customer to sign on the spot, when they have been nodding “Yes” to your proposal will result in faster acceptance and more business for you.

 To date, I am extremely happy with Bidsketch.
 We have seen a 100% close rate with proposals prepared with the program and using Ruben’s email tips to help fine-tune our process, wording, and include best practices.
 For the price of a couple lattes a month, we have seen nearly a 1500% ROI in the first month.